jduarte/immortus/details.md

 ##### Minimalistic & Intermediate

-If you just need to know if job is completed or have meta in your strategy you could use __default verify__
+We use __default verify__ in both these cases, so nothing to do here.

 ##### Explicit